NLRB Ruling is One More Step in AMS Struggle

 Greg Bell, Director

-(This article was first published in the Nov/Dec 2006 issue of The American Postal Worker magazine.)
+(This article appeared in the Nov/Dec 2006 issue of The American Postal Worker magazine.)

 A recent decision by the National Labor Relations Board overturning the dismissal of a Postal Service “unit clarification” petition is the latest chapter in a long-running dispute over management’s exclusion of the Address Management System (AMS) Specialist position from the APWU bargaining unit.